xixilele1990/swap-meet/README.md

     - Its stringify method returns `"A gadget full of buttons and secrets."`

 - All three classes have an optional keyword argument `condition`
+- Ensure that the classes are imported correctly!

 ### Wave 5